randalltr/prompt-engineering-for-hackers/DISCLAIMER.md

 ## Final Note

-*Black Hat AI* exists to inform, not incite.
+*Prompt Engineering for Hackers* exists to inform, not incite.
 To uncover, not exploit.
 To make systems more resilient, not weaker.